cadets/trace-data/client_server/readme.md

 The `cdm` folder is where files oputput from the cdm translator code should be placed.

 These are the trace files, now in standardized common data model (CDM) format, appropriate for analysis by other performers, and for testing wth the ADAPT-tester tool.

-ADAPT-tester can be found at this address: (TODO: adapt-tester.jar Provider Galois URL TO BE FILLED IN)

 Details of the CDM format can be found on readme in the translator directories.